jlroland/heart-health/README.md

 2. Answering the Medical History questionnaire in the affirmative for history of coronary heart disease, angina, heart attack or stroke
 Note: The Cardiovascular Health questionnaire was only administerd to adults age 40+.
 The Medical History questionnaire was only administerd to adults age 20+.

-## Models--Round 1

-Multiple classification models were considered in order to classify individuals as high-risk or not.
+## EDA & Creating a Starting Point

+Initial EDA showed that age and gender would be a good starting point for a baseline model upon which to build.

+![Looking at label distribution based on age & gender](img/age_gender_dist.png)

 About 10% of individuals in the dataset were labeled high-risk; due to class imbalance, only soft classification was used.
 The classification probability threshold was set at 0.5 while examining relative performance between models.

-Initial EDA showed that age and gender would be a good starting point for a baseline model upon which to build.

-![Looking at label distribution based on age & gender](img/age_gender_dist.png)

-The initial model (using age and gender) was a logistic regression without normalization and had an ROC AUC score of 0.79.
+The initial model (using age and gender) was a logistic regression without normalization and had an AUC score of 0.85.

 Once a baseline was set, the following models were explored: